2023 Ryder Cup: Host selection

-The bidding process for the 2023 Ryder Cup opened on 23 June 2014.
+The bidding process for the 44th edition of Ryder Cup opened on 23 June 2014.
 Countries had until 31 August to formally express an interest.
 These expressions had to come either from a central government or a national golf governing body.
-On 14 December 2015, Rome was announced as the host of 2022 Ryder Cup.
-Italy beat Germany, Austria and Spain to win the bid for 44th edition of Ryder Cup.
+On 14 December 2015, Rome was announced as the host of 44th Ryder Cup.
+Italy beat Germany, Austria and Spain to win the bid.